react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-container.md

 sidebar_label: NavigationContainer
 ---

-The `NavigationContainer` is responsible for managing your app state and linking your top-level navigator to the app environment.
+The `NavigationContainer` is responsible for managing your app's navigation state and linking your top-level navigator to the app environment.

 The container takes care of platform specific integration and provides various useful functionality: